 That is a qualitatively different environment than existed pre-internet, so it creates justified anxieties amongst parents about what their children are watching in their bedrooms at night.

 That said, there is no evidence that today's generation of young people are behaving any differently in relation to sex, marriage, pregnancy, children or STDs than previous generations.

 The statistics in all of these elements are improving.

 He believes parents must take responsibility for policing the media consumption of their children.
 He said:

 Apart from the very clear and unambiguously bad forms of pornography, I do not think it is helpful for the state to intervene and try to censor the internet for everyone

 Whether or not you attribute broader social harms to pornography, there is no evidence that increasing access to pornography is somehow generating more sexual abuse or violence ... or the other things that sometimes pornography is accused of.

 There is evidence of greater tolerance of gay marriage, reduced tolerance of domestic violence and sexism.
 All of this has happened despite the face that we have this hugely sexualised culture.

 The question isn't if female ejaculation is real.
 It's why you don't trust women to tell you.
 The debate about squirting is actually about whether or not women can be trusted to accurately report their own sexual experiences.

-stimulation just before (US2) and after (US3) squirting.
-Urea, creatinine, uric acid, and prostatic-specific antigen (PSA) concentrations were assessed in urinary samples before sexual stimulation (BSU) and after squirting (ASU), and squirting sample
+sexual stimulation just before (US2) and after (US3) squirting.
+Urea, creatinine, uric acid, and prostatic-specific antigen (PSA) concentrations were assessed in urinary samples before sexual stimulation (BSU) and after squirting (ASU), and